ibpdas/valueline/README.md

 ## 6. Why this three level model works

-Behind the dashboard is a simple systems principle:
-foundations shape maturity, and maturity shapes outcomes.
+Behind the dashboard is a simple systems principle: **foundations shape maturity, and maturity shapes outcomes**.

 This approach works because: